There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 3 Days in Zion

 That’s right.
 I’m giving Zion three whole days because there are so many amazing things to see and do there that it can be hard to narrow down for just one day.
+Just Zion is another great Utah road trip from Las Vegas.

 An alternate to this could be two days in Zion and one in Bryce because it’s not that far and that way you still get a little variety in what you’re seeing.
+Zion is definitely one of the top hiking trips in Utah.

 Where to stay in Springdale